The Law of People and Place 2022:

 A seven-day field course in natural resources and Indian law in the context of an iconic western landscape, offered in collaboration with the University of Montana’s Summer Indian Law Program

 ABOUT THE FIELD COURSE

-Learn about some of the key laws governing the Upper Missouri River and its environs, including the Wild & Scenic Rivers Act, National Monument laws, rangelands laws, wildlife refuge laws, and the laws governing tribal sovereignty.
-Background readings drawn from history, policy, and ecology, as well as the Lewis & Clark Expedition journals, will provide a place-based context for our discussions.
-Aside from the law school faculty, students will hear from tribal representatives, ranchers, conservationists, federal and state land managers, and other stakeholders involved in management of this ecosystem.
-Themes explored will include pipeline and mining impacts on tribes, bison conservation in ranching country, balancing cultural protection and resource use, and wildlife management in a working landscape.
+Learn about some of the key laws governing the Flathead and Badger-Two Medicine River watersheds, including the Wild & Scenic Rivers Act, federal national park laws, forest laws, wildlife laws, water laws, and tribal laws governing cultural and natural resources.
+Background readings drawn from history, policy, and ecology, as well as tribally-sourced materials, will provide a place-based context for our discussions.
+Aside from the course faculty, students will hear from tribal representatives, private conservationists, federal land managers, and other stakeholders involved in management of this Crown of the Continent ecosystem.
+Themes explored include the management of tribally designated resource areas; comparisons to agency management of federally designated lands and waters; and cooperative management and private conservation models.

 WHAT TO EXPECT

 Here’s a tentative (draft) itinerary, to give you an idea of what to expect on this course: